Course Enquiries - UK

 Learn how to correctly analyse a crime scene and interpret the evidence in dedicated labs using specialist equipment, taught by academic experts from a wide range of forensic science disciplines.
 You’ll have the opportunity to see how these are applied in the real world with enrichment activities and trips focusing on forensic entomology, bone analysis, how fire behaves, and more.
 Plus, you’ll be able to flex the skills you’ve developed at our crime scene flat, where you’ll gather evidence across a variety of crime scenes in a realistic environment.

 Watch the video below to see Forensic Science students witnessing a flashover, caused by mixing hot fat with water, on a visit to a fire ground organised by Fire Investigation Consultants Prometheus.

 Forensic science is the application of scientific techniques to crime investigation with the presentation of evidence in a court of law.
 This course covers:

 The art of delivering and communicating your results as a forensic expert is developed by mock courtroom sessions during the course.

 Forensic science is used to settle an increasing number of criminal cases – making sure law courts have accurate information to determine an outcome of guilty or not guilty.
-Forensic scientists mix biology, chemistry and maths to obtain and analyse evidence from a variety of sources.
-These include: blood and other body fluids, hair, textile fibres, glass fragments and vehicle tyre marks.
+Forensic scientists use a combination of biological, chemical, physical and mathematical methods to obtain and analyse evidence from a variety of sources.
+These include: blood and other body fluids, hair, textile fibres, glass fragments and finger, footwear and tyre marks.